What is an authorized user on a credit card?

 There are several benefits to adding an authorized user to a credit card:

-First, it’s important to know that credit card companies aren’t required to report an authorized user’s activity to the three major credit bureaus.
-And if the information doesn’t appear in a credit report, it may not affect an authorized user’s credit or credit scores at all.
+It’s important to know that credit card issuers aren’t required to report an authorized user’s activity to the three major credit bureaus.
+Capital One does, but there’s no guarantee that another card issuer will.
+And if the information doesn’t appear in a credit report, it may not affect an authorized user’s credit at all.

 As the Consumer Financial Protection Bureau (CFPB) notes, “Credit scores are based on experience over time.”
 So if the primary cardholder has good credit and uses their card responsibly, simply adding an authorized user could help that person start a credit history.